Rishikesh-Jadhav/ARIAC-AgileRoboticsforIndustrialAutomationCompetition2023/README.md

   - Nishant Pandey
   - Saketh Banagiri

-### Highlights of Our Work
+### Here are some highlights of our work:

 #### Task 1: Material Handling

-Our robotic system excelled in dynamically picking and placing objects from conveyor belts and bins, demonstrating advanced control algorithms for kitting tasks with precision and efficiency.
+In this challenge, our robotic system demonstrated exceptional material handling capabilities.
+We successfully picked and placed objects from conveyor belts **dynamically** and bins to complete kitting tasks with high precision and efficiency, showcasing our advanced control algorithms.

 #### Task 2: Assembly

-We achieved exceptional accuracy in the assembly task, where the gantry robot assembled complex components.
-Real-time feedback using sensors and meticulous planning contributed to our success.
+Our package excelled in the assembly task, where the gantry robot required to assemble complex components.
+Through meticulous planning and real-time feedback using sensors, we achieved perfect assembly accuracy in the competition.

 #### Task 3: Quality Inspection

-Our robotic vision system performed admirably in quality inspection.
-It proactively identified defective parts, replaced them, and ensured task completion without compromising quality.
+Quality inspection is crucial in manufacturing, and our robotic vision system shone in this area.
+Our package was agile enough to call the services for performing QI to get rid of defective parts and replace them before completing the task.

-## Challenges
+## Agility Challenges

-The ARIAC competition presented several challenges, each requiring specific solutions.
-Here's an overview of the challenges we faced:
+The ARIAC competition presented several Agility challenges, including:

-1. **Faulty Parts Challenge**: Detecting and handling unsuitable parts by initiating quality checks to ensure high-quality kits.

-2. **High-priority Orders Challenge**: Fulfilling high-priority orders before low-priority ones by identifying and prioritizing tasks promptly.

-3. **Insufficient Parts Challenge**: Addressing situations with a lack of parts by utilizing alternative components to complete orders without delays.
+1. **Faulty Parts Challenge**: The Faulty Parts Challenge revolves around detecting and managing parts that are deemed unsuitable for use in the competition.
+The primary objective is to leverage the quality checker service to identify faulty parts and subsequently replace them with new ones.

+Within our system, the handling of faulty parts is accomplished by initiating quality checks before any parts are placed on Automated Guided Vehicles (AGVs).
+If a part is identified as faulty during this process, it is promptly substituted with either an exact matching part or an appropriate alternative.
+This meticulous approach guarantees that faulty parts do not compromise the overall quality of the assembled kits.

+2. **High-priority Orders Challenge**: The High-priority Orders Challenge requires participants to fulfill a high-priority order ahead of a low-priority order.
+In this scenario, the Central Control System (CCS) plays a critical role in identifying high-priority orders and swiftly transitioning between tasks.

+To effectively manage high-priority orders within our package, we maintain two distinct vectors: one for high-priority orders and another for low-priority orders.
+When a high-priority order is introduced, it is given immediate precedence, and our system is configured to prioritize its execution before addressing low-priority tasks.
+This prioritization ensures the timely completion of high-priority orders, aligning with the challenge's requirements.

+3. **Insufficient Parts Challenge**: The Insufficient Parts Challenge replicates scenarios in which the work cell confronts a shortage of components required to fulfill one or more orders.
+In this challenge, the Central Control System (CCS) faces the task of recognizing insufficient parts and responding appropriately, which may involve employing alternative parts or submitting orders in an incomplete state.

+Our approach to addressing the Insufficient Parts Challenge revolves around the use of an unordered map to meticulously monitor part quantities and their specific locations within the work cell.
+When the CCS detects a shortage of required parts, the system proactively identifies available alternatives or parts of different colors that can be utilized to ensure order completion without unnecessary delays.
+This strategic handling of resource shortages optimizes the efficiency of our system when facing the challenge of insufficient parts.

-4. **Flipped Parts Challenge**: Correcting upside-down parts by using both gantry and floor robots.
+4. **Flipped Parts Challenge**: Flipped parts were the parts upside down.
+Our CCS had the capability of flipping these parts to the correct orientation.
+We used both the gantry and floor robot for this task.

-5. **Dynamic Pick and Place from Conveyor Belt**: Efficiently picking parts from a moving conveyor belt by considering relative velocity between the floor robot and conveyor.
+5. **Dynamic Pick and Place from Conveyor Belt**: In the context of dynamic pick and place operations from a continuously moving conveyor belt, our system incorporates a sophisticated approach that takes into account the relative velocity between the floor robot and the parts on the conveyor.
+This method plays a pivotal role in ensuring the precise calculation of pickup zones, thereby facilitating the seamless and efficient retrieval of parts directly from the conveyor.
+This dynamic approach enhances the accuracy and reliability of our pick and place processes when dealing with items in motion on the conveyor belt.

 ## Architecture

-Our project architecture revolves around pick-and-place tasks, including kitting and assembly, with the possibility of combined tasks:
+The project's architecture revolves around pick-and-place tasks, specifically kitting and assembly, with the possibility of combined tasks.
+Here's an overview:

-- **Kitting**: Identifying parts on a conveyor belt, picking and placing them in bins, placing empty trays on Automated Guided Vehicles (AGVs), and arranging parts on trays based on kitting requirements.
-AGVs transport them to the assembly destination.
+- **Kitting**: The robot identifies parts on a conveyor belt using an Advanced Logical Camera.
+These parts are picked up by the floor robot and placed in bins (empty slots).
+Empty trays are picked up using a tray gripper and placed on Automated Guided Vehicles (AGVs).
+The parts from the bins are placed on the trays based on kitting requirements, and AGVs transport them to the assembly destination, taking agility challenges like high-priority orders and faulty parts into account.

-- **Assembly**: The ceiling robot picks up parts from trays and inserts them into respective slots.
+- **Assembly**: In the assembly process, the ceiling robot picks up parts from the tray and inserts them into their respective slots.

-- **Combined**: Combines kitting and assembly tasks, with the floor robot performing kitting and the ceiling robot handling assembly.
+- **Combined**: This represents a combination of both kitting and assembly tasks, with the floor robot performing kitting tasks and the ceiling robot executing assembly tasks.

 ## Order Parsing and Processing

-Orders are received and stored in vectors based on priority.
-The `RoboCircus` node processes these orders, ensuring part sufficiency and optimizing task completion efficiency.
+Orders are received and stored in vectors based on their priority.
+The `RoboCircus` node processes these orders, ensuring the sufficiency of parts and completing tasks as efficiently as possible.
+When parts are insufficient, a replacement strategy is applied, either using exact replacements or alternative parts.

 ## Sensors and Cameras

-Sensors and cameras play a vital role in detecting part type, color, and location.
-Various cameras, including RGB and Basic Logical Cameras, provide information about parts, while a perception pipeline involving HSV masking determines part color and type.
+Sensors and cameras play a vital role in detecting part type, color, and location within the environment.
+Different cameras, including RGB and Basic Logical Cameras, are used to provide information about parts' characteristics and positions.
+A perception pipeline involving HSV masking is used to determine part color and type.

 ## Difficulties Encountered

-During the project, we encountered challenges with order handling, dynamic pick-and-place tasks, and quality checker service limitations.
-We addressed these challenges by fine-tuning algorithms, implementing resource management techniques, and ensuring code robustness.
-Our final demo showcased effective problem-solving and coordination, resulting in a successful demonstration and a full score.
+Throughout the project, several challenges and difficulties were encountered, including issues with order handling, dynamic pick-and-place tasks, and quality checker service limitations.
+However, the team effectively addressed these challenges by fine-tuning algorithms, implementing resource management techniques, and ensuring robustness in the code.
+The final demo showcased the team's problem-solving skills and efficient coordination, resulting in a successful demonstration and a full score.

+In summary, this project demonstrates a comprehensive approach to tackling the ARIAC competition challenges, combining innovative solutions, efficient algorithms, and effective communication between nodes to achieve agile robotic performance in an industrial environment.

+Our collective efforts, innovative solutions, and relentless pursuit of excellence allowed us to secure a prominent position in the ARIAC competition during [Year].
+We look forward to continuing our journey in the field of industrial automation and robotics.

 ## Dependencies

-Our project relies on the following dependencies:

-1. ROS2-galactic (including Gazebo and RViz)
+1. ROS2-galactic (Along with Gazebo and RViz)
 2. Moveit 2

-## Building and Running the Package

-To build and run the package, follow these commands in order:
+The Package made is based on [ARIAC Official GitHub Repository](https://github.com/usnistgov/ARIAC/).
+The services provided in the competition environment are accessed to complete the tasks given.

+Method to build the required packages:

-1. `colcon build --packages-select competitor_interfaces`
+- `colcon build --packages-select competitor_interfaces`
-2. `colcon build --packages-select group6`
+- `colcon build --packages-select group6`
-3. `colcon build --packages-select rqt_joint_trajectory_controller`
+- `colcon build --packages-select rqt_joint_trajectory_controller`

+Method to run the package:

-To run the package:
+To run the package use the following commands strictly in the given order:

-1. `ros2 launch ariac_gazebo ariac.launch.py trial_name:=rwa4 competitor_pkg:=group6 sensor_config:=group6_sensors`
+- `ros2 launch ariac_gazebo ariac.launch.py trial_name:=rwa4 competitor_pkg:=group6 sensor_config:=group6_sensors`
-2. `ros2 launch ariac_moveit_config ariac_robots_moveit.launch.py`
+- `ros2 launch ariac_moveit_config ariac_robots_moveit.launch.py`
-3. `ros2 launch group6 group6.launch.py`
+- `ros2 launch group6 group6.launch.py`

-## Additional Information
+## 📄 Additional Information

-For detailed rules, resources, and updates related to ARIAC, please visit the official ARIAC website: [ARIAC Official Website](https://www.nist.gov/el/intelligent-systems-division-73500/advanced-robotics-industrial-automation-challenge-ariac).
+For more detailed information about ARIAC, including rules, resources, and updates, please visit the official ARIAC website: [ARIAC Official Website](https://www.nist.gov/el/intelligent-systems-division-73500/advanced-robotics-industrial-automation-challenge-ariac).

-ARIAC offers a fantastic opportunity for researchers and robotics enthusiasts to showcase their skills, advance industrial automation,
+ARIAC represents an exciting opportunity for researchers and robotics enthusiasts to showcase their skills, advance the field of industrial automation, and explore the potential of robotic systems in real-world manufacturing scenarios.